nanni00/quine-mccluskey/README.md

 # quine-mccluskey-algorithm
 A partial implementation of Quine-McCluskey algorithm

-It should work; with simple input values (max 100) result is checked by hand or with online programs.
+It should work; with simple input values (max 100) result is checked by hand/online programs.
 With more complex input it should not give any error (unless input values are wrong), but the result accuracy is not guaranteed yet.